hazelkaine/polygons/README.md

 # polygons

-//here are notes not how to make polygon art;
+//here are notes on how to make polygon art;